bsenftner/miniCMS/README.md

 - 'Memo' content type
   - intended for company (and soon group) communications on a project
   - using TinyMCE editor
-  - has title, content text, status, access, and tags
+  - has title, content text, file uploads, prior upload embedding, status, access, and tags
+    - files may be uploaded
+      - which become available as embed links and download buttons
+        - image and video embeds are working, still fussing with pdf embeds
+      - currently uploads all go to a central location
+        - soon "projects" will be implemented that layer in another level of access control, with will impact uploads
     - status can be unpublished or published
-      - once published memo can no longer be edited by staff (admin can)
+      - once published memo can no longer be edited by staff
+      - admins can see and edit unpublished and published memos of others
+    - configuring access is different between admin and staff
-    - access can be admin, staff or public
+      - admins can set access to: admin, staff, or public
+        - admin access is only visible to other admins
+        - staff access is visible to admin and staff
+        - public access is visible to the public, but only admins can create public memos
+      - staff can only create staff visible memos, so the access controls disappear when a user with only the staff role is editing
       - soon to include project/group access as well
     - tags are not yet fully implmented, will be search term for similar memos
 - 'Comment' content type